omeka/omeka-s-enduser/docs/admin/users.md

 ## Create a user

 Only Supervisors and Global Administrators can create, edit, and delete users.
-Editors, Reviewers, Authors, and Researchers can edit their own user information but cannot change the information of other users.

 To create a new user, select the "Add new user" button in the upper right hand corner of the Users section in the administrative dashboard.